 There are course requisites for this subject.
 See access conditions.

 The prevention, detection, management and control of communicable diseases which affect human populations is a significant public health priority.
-Understanding the interactions between microorganisms, animals and humans promotes knowledge of transmission dynamics, susceptibility and primary prevention of communicable diseases.
-Exploring the burden of disease and epidemiology of communicable diseases globally enables more in-depth understanding of the social and ecological determinants of communicable diseases.
-Public health responses and challenges are examined using historical and contemporary examples, including the current global pandemic caused by the SARS-Cov2 virus.
-The principles of communicable diseases control such as surveillance, outbreak investigation, control measures and prevention are demonstrated using case studies.
-Finally, the mandate for integrated, coordinated, collaborative, interdisciplinary and cross-sectoral approaches, consumer-engagement and advocacy are deliberated and discussed.
+Understanding the interactions between microorganisms, animals, and humans promotes knowledge of transmission dynamics, susceptibility and primary prevention of communicable diseases.
+Exploring the burden of disease and epidemiology of communicable diseases globally enables a more in-depth understanding of the social and ecological determinants of communicable diseases.
+Public health responses and challenges are examined using historical and contemporary examples, including the pandemic caused by the SARS-Cov2 virus.
+The principles of communicable diseases control, such as surveillance, outbreak investigation, control measures and prevention, are demonstrated using case studies.
+Finally, the mandate for integrated, coordinated, collaborative, interdisciplinary and cross-sectoral approaches, consumer engagement and advocacy are deliberated and discussed.

 Detailed subject description.